Cash Handling Procedures

 - Credit card information cannot be processed through the mail.

 - Credit card information cannot be stored on a computer or anywhere in an office.

 - Departments processing credit card payments are responsible for paying all related fees and charges.

 - Expenditures or refunds cannot be made from cash receipts.

 - There should be a separation of duties between the person receiving cash and the person responsible for maintaining the accounting records.

-Failure to follow these policies and procedures may result in the individual’s personal liability to the University for any shortages, fines or penalties, and subject to progressive discipline up to and including termination of employment.
+Failure to follow these procedures may result in the non-compliant employee being held personally liable to the university for any shortages, fines or penalties, and subject to progressive discipline up to and including termination of employment.